Katelynn MarfousiKM

 Embarrassing question asked to Renault and Nissan's CEO during his disasterous AMA

 So, if you do engage with the platform, do so with the intent of providing value, not promotion.
-You'll get the most out of Reddit what you put into it.
+You'll get out what you put into it.
 The average Redditor has a shockingly finely tuned BS detector and can sense artifice from a mile away, so simply don’t even try to advertise.
 Be the helpful industry leader and let the potential leads find you, or simply sit back and enjoy the memes.
 But forcing Reddit to become something it’s not will probably not work out in your favor.

 Conclusion

 Reddit is a minefield, but it can also be a gold mine.
 If you know how to navigate the community and have the time and interest to invest in building a (very slow) fan base, Reddit can be an invaluable resource.
 Even if you're just using it as an observer, there's much to learn from Reddit’s heavily moderated and curated communities.
 Just watch out for the trolls.
+If you're not convinced, check out some of the best PR communities on other online platforms.

 Want to connect with us on Reddit?

-Storyteller, Prezly
+Prezly logo

 Join 500+ PR teams already loving Prezly